Stinger - Chapter 1

 “Apparently there’s still a sun up there.”
 Murph followed his gaze then added, “Think we can find a ladder?”

-As Gar walked away, Murph moved along the hull, squeezing between the boats.
+Gar walked away as Murph moved along the hull, squeezing between the boats.
 He ran a hand over the smooth fiberglass—more an act of affection than inspection.
-He knew Gar’s interest in the old Triton had more to do with history than design.
-He eyed the ragged tarp, contemplating cutting it free, but decided to let Gar have the moment.
+He knew Gar’s interest in this old Triton sailboat had more to do with its history than its design.
+Tugging on the ragged tarp, he contemplated cutting it free, but decided to let Gar have the moment.

 “Got one!”
-Gar called, followed by the sound of aluminum clanging against something hard.
-Murph considered a sarcastic remark but the timing didn’t feel right, and he was becoming more aware of the cold seeping into his toes.
+Gar called, followed by the sound of aluminum clanging against a hull.
+Murph considered replying with a quip but the timing didn’t feel right, and he was becoming more aware of the cold seeping into his toes.

-“It’s a little long,” Gar said, resting the ladder along side the truck.
+“It’s a little long,” Gar said, as he rested the ladder along side the truck.

 “Yeah, you found the big one.”
 Murph stomped his feet for warmth.